What Is a Graduate Certificate?

 Graduate Certificate Definition

 Many colleges and universities offer graduate certificate programs.
 These programs generally address a focus area of a particular discipline and are composed of at least four graduate-level courses.
 Certificate programs may include required courses and electives.
 They may be part of a degree program or offered independently.
-The number of credits needed to complete the certificate is determined by the institution, generally ranging from nine to 21 credit hours.
+The number of credits needed to complete the certificate is determined by the institution, generally ranging from 9 to 21 credit hours.

 Graduate certificates may be offered in any discipline.
 To enroll in a graduate certificate program, you generally need a bachelor's degree and acceptance into graduate school.
 You don't need to be seeking a graduate degree.
 In addition, you must typically meet a specific grade in each course in order to graduate.
+Some certificate programs may also require an internship in addition to coursework

 Reasons to Earn a Graduate Certificate